 1. How does SoCalGas set rates?

 SoCalGas does not set rates—they are determined by the California Public Utilities Commission (CPUC) through an open, public process.
 SoCalGas submits a rate request to the CPUC and participates in hearings to discuss the needs and concerns of all its customers.
-The CPUC determines both what customers pay from 2019-2022 and how SoCalGas can invest in its infrastructure to enhance long-term reliability and safety.
+The CPUC determines both what customers pay from 2024-2027 and how SoCalGas can invest in its infrastructure to enhance long-term reliability, safety, and resiliency.

 The rate request does not include the cost of the natural gas customers use.
 SoCalGas does not profit from customers’ consumption of natural gas.
 This creates an incentive for SoCalGas to achieve the best natural gas price possible for our customers, and to help customers conserve energy.